 of a debt fund tends to fall with a rise in the overall interest rates in the economy.
 Hence, they are suitable for a falling interest rate regime.

-Debt funds charge a fee to manage your money called an expense ratio
+Debt fund managers charge a fee to manage your money called an expense ratio

 .
-Till now SEBI had mandated the upper limit of expense ratio to be 2.25%.
-Considering the lower returns generated by debt funds as compared to equity funds, a long-term holding period would help in recovering the money gone out by way of the expense ratio.
+Till now SEBI had mandated the upper limit of expense ratio to be no more than 2.25% of the overall assets.
+Considering the lower returns generated by debt fund as compared to equity funds, a long-term holding period would help in recovering the money lost through expense ratio.

 d.
 Investment Horizon

-.
-If you have a short-term horizon of 3 months to 1 year, you may go for liquid funds.
-Conversely, short-term bond funds can be considered for a tenure of 2 to 3 years.
+of 3 months to 1 year, you may go for liquid funds.
+Conversely, ideal tenures for short-term bond funds can be 2 to 3 years.
 In case of an intermediate horizon of 3 to 5 years, dynamic bond funds would be appropriate.
 Basically, the longer the horizon, the better the returns.

 e.
 Financial Goals